jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Regardless, the failing test cannot be ignored.
 This automated inconsistency verification is something our volumes of tree-killing analysis and design documents could never do.

 # Clean Coder Videos
-Soon after ___Working Effectively …___ I watched [Bob Martin’s](https://en.wikipedia.org/wiki/Robert_C._Martin) [Clean Coder Video Series](https://cleancoders.com/) on O’Reilly.
+Soon after reading ___Working Effectively …___ I watched [Bob Martin’s](https://en.wikipedia.org/wiki/Robert_C._Martin) [Clean Coder Video Series](https://cleancoders.com/) on O’Reilly.
 Bob devotes several videos to unit testing where he provides more arguments for Unit Testing and details on how to create unit tests.

 Bob reinforced what I was starting to appreciate from Michael Feathers.

 # Put the Tests to the Test
 I felt I had a reasonable understanding of unit test techniques.
 I tried the techniques for some Design Pattern example code I had been writing.
 I couldn’t believe how quickly I could proceed.
 I even changed my mind about the design midway through, and I was able to pivot seamlessly.

 I started to use the techniques with project code going into production.
 Even though I was learning the techniques, I was happy with the results.
-I felt a new sense of confidence that I hadn’t felt before.
+I felt a new sense of confidence that I had never felt before.

 I was sold.